Parallels Between the Movie Industry and the Payroll Industry

 The third market force is that, according to a CareerBuilder survey, 78% of full-time workers live paycheck to paycheck.
 These workers incur, on average, $1,000 per year in late and overdraft fees as they wait to get their next paycheck before paying bills.

 The net result of these three seemingly unrelated forces is that companies must offer their employees an ability to meet financial obligations on time, or else face losing them in a difficult labor market.

 We are witnessing first hand a movement by companies to address these challenges by offering their employees control over the timing of their pay.
-Companies like Uber and Walmart have already joined the DailyPay Movement, enabling their employees to access earned wages on their own timing.
+Companies like Uber and Walmart have already joined the DailyPay Movement, enabling their employees to access earned income on their own timing.

 Importantly (and great for the payroll industry), technology now exists so employees can receive this benefit without the employer changing anything about its payroll process, including the timing of payroll funds.